lbormann/darts-pixelit/README.md

 *`-IDE / --idle_effects`*

 Controls your pixelit(s) when dart-pulling occurs.
 Define one template or a list.
 If you define a list, the program will display templates one after another.
 See examples below!

+*`-GS / --game_start_effects`*

+Controls your pixelit(s) when a game-start occurs.
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

+*`-MS / --match_start_effects`*

+Controls your pixelit(s) when a match-start occurs.
+Define one template or a list.
+If you define a list, the program will display templates one after another.
+See examples below!

 *`-G / --game_won_effects`*